© (c) Willy Brunner / Lenk-Simmental Tourismus AG

 Through the Simmental to the village of Lenk.

 • By train to Lenk.
 Timetable: SBB.
-The 4x4 cab will take you to Hubelmatte or Ritzdole.
-After the tour, take the bus from the Simmen Falls back to Lenk station.
+The Taxi 4x4 takes you to Hubelmatte or Ritzdole.
+After the route, take the bus from Simmenfälle back to Lenk station.

 • There are numerous parking spaces in the village of Lenk.
-As the tour does not end at the same place as it starts, it is best to park in the village.
-The 4x4 cab will take you to Hubelmatte or Ritzdole.
-After the tour, take the bus from the Simmen Falls back to the village of Lenk.
+Because the route does not end at the same place it starts, it is best to park in the village.
+The Taxi 4x4 takes you to Hubelmatte or Ritzdole.
+After the route, take the bus from Simmenfälle back to the village of Lenk.

 • Hubelmatte - Fallweid - Ritzdole - Langermatte - Oberlaubhorn - Chäli - Simmenfälle

-• The appropriate equipment and the necessary specialist knowledge (avalanche awareness, alpine skills) are mandatory for ski tours!
-If you have no experience in assessing the avalanche situation in open terrain, it is better to go on a ski tour with a trained mountain guide/snow sports instructor.
+• For ski routes, the appropriate equipment and necessary expertise (avalanche knowledge, alpine skills) are mandatory!
+Those with no experience in assessing avalanche situations in open terrain should better go on a ski route with a qualified mountain guide/snow sports instructor.

-• There is often the most snow here, at the top and at the bottom of the valley, so this tour is also feasible with relatively little snow.
+• Often the most snow lies here, at the top and at the back of the valley, which is why this route is also feasible with relatively little snow.